 When I used to work at CreativeLive, I regularly paid $250-$500 (or even much more depending upon audience size) per episode for 90 seconds worth of advertisements on relevant podcasts like The Tim Ferriss Show, the #1 business podcast most of the time from the 4-Hour Workweek author, Tim Ferriss.
 The podcast has even helped Tim launch his latest New York Times bestseller, Tools of Titans to a wider readership.

-Anyone can sell goods on Amazon, provided you have products to sell (or buy low, then resell).
-If you’re the type to hit all the local garage sales each weekend, there’s all sorts of valuable things that can be resold online as incredibly lucrative side business ideas.
-If you want to step your Amazon selling game up, check out this detailed story about Amazon and eBay retail arbitrage featuring an interview with several successful drop-shippers who’ve grown this home based business idea from side business into a lucrative money-maker.
-If you can learn how to write a headline that’ll draw readers into your blog posts, then you’ll be well on the way to monetizing a readership with selling them the products they want.
+Dropshipping is accessible to anyone willing to sell goods on either their own online stores or more commonly on Amazon—provided you have the right products to sell (or buy low, then resell at a higher price point).
+Plus, you can dropship products out of your own home (or garage) and set your own hours.
+If you’re the type to hit all the local garage sales each weekend, there are all sorts of valuable things that can be resold online with this small business idea.
+If you want to step your dropshipping game up on Amazon, check out this detailed story about Amazon and eBay retail arbitrage featuring an interview with several successful drop-shippers who’ve grown this home business idea from side business into a lucrative money-maker during the pandemic.
+If you can learn how to write a headline that’ll draw readers into your blog posts (hint: use my free blog title generator tool), then you’ll be well on the way to monetizing a readership with selling them the products they want.

 Helping other local small business owners can be a lucrative enterprise.